athill/ansible-php/readme.md

 - packages.yml: runs as deploy, installs and configures letsencrypt, mysql, nginx, nodejs, php, etc.
 - sites.yml: runs as deploy, deploys web sites and installs script to deploy websites

+My architecture is somewhat convoluted or appears to be against the Ansible way.
+All playbooks expect a `-e 'hosts=<hosts>'` argument.
+There is a hosts file that has groups for snd, test, and production, and `group_vars` files for each of those groups

 ## variables
 | variable | description |
 |----------|-------------|